Without any further ado, let’s jump straight in!

 Yes!
-They are all coding languages because they are communicative means to dialog with computers effectively — that is, applications (such as the Browser) understand that when they read:
+They are all coding languages because they are effective means of communicating with computers — that is, applications (such as the Browser) understand that when they read:

 - CSS does not support all units — check out this “CSS Units” article to learn more about the supported units.

-- Apart from the three languages discussed in this article, you can use several other computing languages to communicate with computers.
+- Apart from the three languages discussed in this article, there are several other types of computing languages used to communicate with computers.

 Code photo by Bharat Patil